 - Look at the device details in Vision-Bot for common trouble areas and what they mean.

 - Confirm the version number of the troubled app and macOS.
-(Checked both in Vision-Bot.)
+(Both can be verified in Vision-Bot.)
+Make sure the third-party software applications in use are compatible with the version of macOS running.
 Sometimes running an outdated version of an application or Mac Operating System (macOS) can cause issues.
 However, before running an upgrade, always confirm the upgrade is authorized.
 Updates, on the other hand, are typically safe to apply.
 Although Adobe Creative Cloud and Apple’s iWork apps have been known to break team workflows if everyone is not on the exact same version of an app.
 If you're not sure what version is safe, then submit a support request.

 - Check how much storage is available on the Mac.
 A full (or nearly full) hard drive can cause extreme slowness, kernel panics, app crashes, and freezing.
 Having a minimum of 10% of available hard drive storage is a good guideline.